 The Leadership Team and Governors at St Mary’s review regularly the progress that we are making to meet our equality objectives with regard to protected groups (race, disability, gender reassignment, age, pregnancy and maternity, marital status, sexual orientation, religion/belief and sexual orientation) under the Equality Act 2010.

 At St Mary’s CE Primary School, we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers irrespective of race, gender, disability, belief, religion or socio-economic background.

 In order to further support pupils, raise standards and ensure inclusive teaching, we have set the following objectives: -

 to continue to monitor and analyse pupil achievement by race, gender and disability and act upon any trends or patterns in this data that require additional support for pupils.

 to continue to raise levels of attainment in core subjects for vulnerable learners.

 to continue to monitor and support attendance of all groups of children in school.

 to continue to represent and celebrate diversity alongside British and Christian values at the heart of our curriculum.

 to ensure the school environment is as accessible as possible to pupils, staff and visitors.

-This policy works alongside the School Accessibility Plan.
+This statement works alongside the school accessibility plan.